eriksjolund/podman-traefik-socket-activation/examples/example2/README.md

 > [!IMPORTANT]
 > This example does not work with the official container image docker.io/traefik/traefik
+> because that container does not yet include https://github.com/traefik/traefik/pull/11848
-> because of the issue https://github.com/traefik/traefik/issues/11805
+> which fixes the issue https://github.com/traefik/traefik/issues/11805
-> The example should work if you build the container image from https://github.com/eriksjolund/traefik/tree/fix-issue-11805-v2
+> The example should work if you build the container image from https://github.com/traefik/traefik/tree/v3.4

 Requirement: